-The need for digital skills and an excellent knowledge of professional platforms is essential, but please don’t be led to believe it’s the be all and end all.
+The need for digital skills and excellent knowledge of professional platforms is essential, but please don’t be led to believe it’s the be-all and end-all.

 Job hunters are increasingly required to leverage social channels to their advantage while looking for work, and as a recruiter you certainly need to be able to jump in and bridge the gap, finding amazing candidates that perfectly fit the roles and company cultures you’re recruiting for.
 But once that connection is made, it’s up to you to maintain it.

 Be sure to keep up with the ever-evolving digital machine by reading the latest news and articles on LinkedIn, following key channels on Forbes, Entrepreneur and other digitally savvy professional sites, and being willing to constantly challenge your tactics.

 A big part of staying ahead of the digital game is having an active presence online yourself.